-GBB Attorneys: Helping Whistleblowers Make An Impact; $5 Billion Recovered.
+GBB Attorneys: Helping Whistleblowers Make An Impact; nearly $6 Billion Recovered.

-Over the past five years alone, the Attorneys at GBB have worked with whistleblowers in cases resulting in the return of more than $ 5 billion to federal and state governments.
+Over the past five years alone, the Attorneys at GBB have worked with whistleblowers in cases resulting in the return of nearly $6 billion to federal and state governments.
 GBB attorneys have worked with their whistleblower clients to secure recoveries against the largest pharmaceutical companies, major energy companies, health care providers, and defense contractors.
 Firm counsel have litigated under Federal and State False Claims Acts and have brought cases under the Securities and Exchange Commission (SEC) and Internal Revenue Service (IRS) whistleblower programs.

 As a boutique high impact firm, GBB brings a unique blend of expertise to its cases.
 Reuben Guttman and Traci Buschner have been lead or co-lead counsel for whistleblowers in some of the most significant cases brought under Federal and State False Claims Acts including US ex Rel McCoyd v.
 Abbott Labs ($1.6 Billion recovered for the government); US ex Rel Graydon v.
 GSK ($1.2 Billion recovered); US ex Rel DeMott v.
 Pfizer ($2.3 Billon recovered); US ex Rel Kurnik v.
 Amgen ($24 million recovered); US ex Rel Bunk v.
 Birkhart ($12 million recovered); US ex Rel Dogramji v.
 CHS ($98 million recovered); US ex Rel Szymoniak v.
 DocX ($98 million recovered from five banks as part of Government’s $25 Billion banking settlement); US ex Rel Kurnik v.
 Omnicare ($4.9 million recovered).
 Justin Brooks worked for over five years at two of the country’s most prominent international law firms, representing Fortune 100 companies in complex commercial litigation and single-plaintiff and class action litigation involving issues of unpaid wages and discrimination.
 He now puts his considerable experience to use on behalf of whistleblowers in qui tam actions, institutional investors, and employees whose employers have wrongfully withheld wages, or have discriminated against them in violation of the law.